 About 3,000 people, including soldiers in uniform, demonstrated outside the office of the Israeli Prime Minister, Mrs.

-About 3,000 people, including soldiers in uniform, demonstrated outside the office of the Israeli Prime Minister, Mrs. Golda Meir, in Jerusalem on Sunday (17 February).
+Background: About 3,000 people, including soldiers in uniform, demonstrated outside the office of the Israeli Prime Minister, Mrs. Golda Meir, in Jerusalem on Sunday (17 February).

 Most of the demonstrators called for the resignation of the Defence Minister, Moshe Dayan, but some urged him to ignore the call.